South Nave Window #4 – Pilgrims in The New World

 One of the most remarkable men of seventeenth century New England was the Reverend Thomas Hooker (1586 – 1647), pictured in the upper right, who grasped the significance of separating church and state.
 The text in the right ribbons says, “Hooker 1586”, “Mayflower Compact” and “Cambridge Synod.”

 In a vignette the Pilgrims are shown going to church.
-The Cambridge Synod defined and promoted the established Congregational polity, which resulted in a certain rigidity and led to splits and quarrels within the churches.
+The Cambridge Synod of 1648 defined and promoted the established Congregational polity, which resulted in a certain rigidity and led to splits and quarrels within the churches.